HubSpot/calling-extensions-sdk/README.md

 <details>
  <summary> Need help with the SDK? </summary>
  <p>
-    Head over to the <a href="https://community.hubspot.com/t5/APIs-Integrations/bd-p/integrations">HubSpot developer support forum</a> and post your questions.
+    Head over to the <a href="https://community.hubspot.com/t5/APIs-Integrations/bd-p/integrations" target="_blank">HubSpot developer support forum</a> and post your questions.
 Someone from our developer support team will answer your queries. </p>
 </details>